 If you’re strapped for cash and have a hard time qualifying for traditional loans, or you live in an underbanked area, you may be considering a pawnshop loan.
-They appear to be a convenient option for fast cash, but they can also come with significant disadvantages, including high fees.
+They appear to be a convenient option for fast cash, but they can also come with significant disadvantages, including high costs.

 Key Points